More about: 9 Best tours of Stockholm

 On this tour you will also have the opportunity to visit Birka, an ancient Viking city on the island of Björkö, where the ruins and tombs offer a unique insight into the daily life and customs of these warriors.

-Towards the end of the tour, these excursions usually also include a stop at the Historiska Museum, where an exhibition dedicated to the Vikings will immerse you in their world, showing you artefacts, weapons and everyday objects that reveal the mastery and complexity of their culture, considered advanced for the time.
+Towards the end of the tour, these tours usually also include a stop at the Historiska Museum, where an exhibition dedicated to the Vikings will immerse you in their world, showing you artefacts, weapons and everyday objects that reveal the artistry and complexity of their culture, considered advanced for the time.

 Interesting details